-Student Team Trauma: The (Not-So) Hidden Emotional Cost to Students – Part 2
+Student Team Project Trauma: The (Not-So) Hidden Emotional Cost to Students – Part 2

-In my last post, I talked about the emotional downsides students face during team projects.
-Everyone has that "team project from hell" story – whether it's about slackers contributing nothing, control freaks taking over, or endless arguments about when to meet.
+In my last post, I talked about the emotional downsides students face during student team projects.
+Everyone has that "student team project from hell" story – whether it's about slackers contributing nothing, control freaks taking over, or endless arguments about when to meet.

 As instructors, we can't ignore these issues.
 Bad team experiences create individuals who dread or outright avoid collaborative work – not a good (or even realistic) attitude to have in today’s workplace reality.